-We analyse the market and leverage the expertise of our alliance partners to find the best quality development opportunities.
+Analysing the property market and tapping into the expertise of our respected partners to find you the best development opportunities

-We help you find the best location, by selecting areas driven by population growth, growing infrastructure and employment opportunities.
+Helping you find the best investment locations by focusing on areas with growing populations, infrastructure developments and employment opportunities

-We maximise rental return by identifying locations with a strong rental demand and working with the best local agents.
+Maximising rental returns by identifying locations with strong rental demand and working with the best local agents

-Due to negative gearing on the property George was able to claim a deduction of $20,000 in his tax return, which meant he was due to receive a $6,500 tax refund.
+George quickly found tenants for the property, renting it out for an annual income of $20,000.
+His yearly expenses totalled $40,000, meaning the property was negatively geared.
+As a result, George was able to claim a $20,000 deduction in his tax return.
+This meant he was due to receive a $6,500 tax refund.

-George chose to receive this refund in his pay each fortnight to help pay for the property.
+George chose to receive this refund in his pay each fortnight, to help him make his mortgage repayments.
+To see why this was a smart move, read Case Study 3.

 Negative Gearing Example |